-Algorithm~\ref{alg.pcsm} does not generally require the problem functions to be thrice-continuously differentiable, but since a later part of our analysis refers to third-order derivatives, we make the first part of Assumption~\ref{ass.subproblems}.
-Part~(a) of Assumption~\ref{ass.subproblems} guarantees that the algorithm employed to solve subproblem~\eqref{prob.opt.S} will not, e.g., generate an infeasible stationary point.
-In addition to this assurance, part~(b) of Assumption~\ref{ass.subproblems} implicitly requires one of various types of conditions in the literature on equality-constrained optimization that guarantee convergence of an algorithm to a second-order stationary point.
-(This assumption will be strengthened in our final theorem of this subsection.)
-Part~(c) of Assumption~\ref{ass.subproblems} is essential for proving our desired worst-case sample complexity properties of Algorithm~\ref{alg.pcsm}.
-Related to this, the following comment is important, so we emphasize it as a formal remark.
+Part~(a) of Assumption~\ref{ass.subproblems} guarantees that the algorithm employed to solve~\eqref{prob.opt.S} will not, e.g., generate an infeasible stationary point.
+Since the algorithm involves sampling of the objective and constraint functions, one could loosen this assumption to state that the bound on the singular values holds only with high probability, in which case our subsequent complexity bound would hold with high probability.
+However, since the core of our subsequent analysis remains the same in either case, we make part~(a) of the assumption for ease of our subsequent discussions.
+Part~(b) of Assumption~\ref{ass.subproblems} implicitly requires one of various types of conditions in the literature on equality-constrained optimization that guarantee convergence of an algorithm to a second-order stationary point.
+(This assumption will be strengthened in our final theorem of this section.)
+Part~(c) of Assumption~\ref{ass.subproblems} is essential for proving our desired worst-case sample complexity properties of Algorithm~\ref{alg.psm}.
+Related to~(b) and~(c), the following comments are important, so we emphasize them as formal remarks.

-\bremark If one were to change the requirement for the subproblem solver in Algorithm~\ref{alg.pcsm} and only require that the solver produce an approximate first-order stationary point, rather than an approximate second-order stationary point, then under Assumption~\ref{ass.subproblems} (with ``second-order'' replaced by ``first-order'' in part (b) and part (c) of the assumption removed) the algorithm would be well defined and, by its construction, would guarantee convergence to an approximate first-order stationary point of problem~\eqref{prob.opt.N}.
-Therefore, in practice, Algorithm~\ref{alg.pcsm} might be run with only approximate first-order stationarity requirements.
+\bremark If one were to change the requirement for the subproblem solver and only require that it produces an approximate first-order stationary point, rather than an approximate second-order stationary point, then under Assumption~\ref{ass.subproblems} (with ``second-order'' replaced by ``first-order'' in part (b) and part (c) removed) the algorithm would be well defined and, by its construction, would guarantee convergence to an approximate first-order stationary point of problem~\eqref{prob.opt.N}.
+Therefore, in practice, Algorithm~\ref{alg.psm} might be run with only approximate first-order stationarity requirements.
 However, such a set-up would not allow us to prove our specific desired strong worst-case sample complexity guarantee, which focuses on attainment of approximate second-order stationarity.
-Therefore, for the purposes of our analysis, we state Algorithm~\ref{alg.pcsm} and Assumption~\ref{ass.subproblems} as they are given, and note that our analysis leverages approximate second-order stationarity in order to ensure better worst-case sample complexity compared to a method that solves the full-sample problem directly. \eremark
+Therefore, for the purposes of our analysis, we state Algorithm~\ref{alg.psm} and Assumption~\ref{ass.subproblems} as they are given. \eremark